Do you have a stunning wedding ceremony backdrop idea in mind?

 Read on to see how the same foliage rings were used by The Wilde Bunch for the wedding reception main table!

 Do you want to have beautiful group shots to print all over your house?
 What about using that gorgeous wedding ceremony backdrop you adore?
-It’s also a beautiful way of tying everything together and having those details you love most in your favourite shots!
+It’s also a beautiful way of tying everything together and having those details you love most in your favorite shots!
 Photographers love making use of wedding ceremony backdrops if possible so I doubt they would say no to the idea.
 We’ve had plenty of occasions when we could use it for the formal shots and everyone seemed to love the result!

 When you already have such a gorgeous piece for your wedding day, you might as well make the most of it, right?
 A few bridal portraits using the same wedding ceremony backdrop are definitely a must!
 It’s also something that will look stunning in your wedding album, too!